 John F. Kennedy (1961-1963)

 John F. Kennedy directed federal agencies to accelerate their budgeted spending to end the 1960 recession.
-He created a food stamp program and expanded United States Employment Service.
-He increased the minimum wage, improved Social Security benefits and passed an urban renewal package.
+He created a food stamp program and expanded the United States Employment Service.
+He increased the minimum wage, improved Social Security benefits, and passed an urban renewal package.
 JFK asked the Federal Reserve to keep interest rates low by using its open market operations to buy U.S. Treasury notes.
-(Source: “John F. Kennedy,” About.com Guide to American History.)

-In February 1961, he authorized the Bay of Pigs invasion to overthrow the communist leader Fidel Castro.
+In February 1961, Kennedy authorized the Bay of Pigs invasion to overthrow the communist leader Fidel Castro.
 In June 1961, he met with Soviet leader Nikita Khrushchev, who threatened to cut off U.S. access to Berlin.
 JFK increased military spending by adding intercontinental ballistic missile forces.
-On August 13, 1961, the Soviets erected the Berlin Wall.
+On Aug.
+13, 1961, the Soviets erected the Berlin Wall.

 Lyndon B. Johnson (1963-1969)

 LBJ's Great Society increased spending on education and health care.
 Medicare covered hospitalization for seniors and Medicaid provided health care for those living below the poverty level.
 It created the National Endowment for the Arts, Public Broadcasting Services, and drivers’ education.
 LBJ created new programs to address crime and delinquency, as well as beautification and conservation.
 The Department of Housing and Urban Development built public housing and redeveloped slums.

-In 1965, LBJ sent 100,000 combat troops to Vietnam.
+In 1965, LBJ sent over 100,000 combat troops to Vietnam.
 By 1968, he increased the defense budget to support 500,000 troops.
-The increased government spending added $42 billion, or 13 percent, to the national debt.
+The increased government spending added $42 billion, or 13%, to the national debt by 1968.

 Jimmy Carter (1977-1981)

 Carter created the Department of Education and bolstered Social Security.
 He established a national energy policy that deregulated oil prices to spur domestic production.
-He also deregulated the trucking and airlines industries.
+He also deregulated the trucking and airline industries.
 He expanded the national park system.

 In 2002, he received the Nobel Peace Prize for his work in the 1978 Camp David Accord.
 He established full diplomatic relations with China and negotiated the SALT II nuclear limitation treaty with the Soviets.

-On November 4, 1979, Iranian students took 66 Americans hostage at the U.S. Embassy in Tehran.
+On Nov.
+4, 1979, Iranian students took 66 Americans hostage at the U.S. Embassy in Tehran.
 Although Carter's administration negotiated a release in December 1981, it was too late to save Carter's presidency.